fluent-labs/api/readme.md

-# Foreign Language Reader
+# FluentLabs Reader
-A site for learning to read foreign languages.
+A site for learning to read second languages.
 Note: This is a work in progress.
 Part of the reason I'm doing it is to build an entire application from the ground up.

 ## Parts